2023 Best Liberal Arts General Studies Schools in Minnesota

 On average, liberal arts graduates from Winona State take out $13,000 in student loans while working on their degree.

 Inver Hills Community College came in at #9 in this year’s edition of the Best Liberal Arts General Studies Schools in Minnesota ranking.
-IHCC is a small public school located in the suburb of Inver Grove Heights.
+IHCC is a small public school located in the large suburb of Inver Grove Heights.

 On average, liberal arts graduates from IHCC take out $14,250 in student loans while working on their degree.